 - Muzzles should not be used when there is no or very limited grass available.
 These muzzles are designed to restrict grass intake—not to totally inhibit grazing.
 When minimal or no grass is present, muzzles should be removed and controlled amounts of an alternative suitable forage (plus balancer) should be provided.

-- For those that are very overweight or at high risk of laminitis, the author currently recommends that grazing muzzles should only be used as an additional method for restricting calorie intake, for example to further restrict grass intake during short periods of turnout on a low starch and sugar providing pasture with the horse/pony fed a controlled amount of suitable, alternative forage (plus an appropriate balancer) for the remainder of the day.
+- For those animals that are very overweight or at high risk of laminitis, the author currently recommends that grazing muzzles should only be used as an additional method for restricting calorie intake.
+For example, this could be to further restrict grass intake during short periods of turnout on a low starch and sugar-providing pasture with the horse/pony fed a controlled amount of suitable, alternative forage (plus an appropriate balancer) for the remainder of the day.

 (Author’s note: Look for the grazing muzzle guidance and a video from the UK National Equine Welfare Council.)